elibenton/personal-website/content/writing/content-consumption.md

 ---

 If you get the chance to explore any of these three pieces in full, I’d love to hear from you!
 Please send me recommendations as well.
-As always, respond to the email newsletter and I’d be happy to chat.
+As always, respond to the email newsletter, and I’d be happy to chat.